alex-laycalvert/l1t/CONTRIBUTING.md

 ./build/l1t.dev
 ```

-The developmenet instance as all warnings turned on.
+The development instance as all warnings turned on.
 PR's
 that compile with warnings will be asked to be modified
 so that no warnings/errors are generated.
 If, for some reason,
 the warnings ***must*** be present, the you most likely need